Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_governance_with_horizon/tb_zts_governance_with_horizon.md

 - How to Create a Masking Policy
 - How to Deploy a Tag Based Masking Policy
 - How to Create a Row Access Policy using a Mapping Table
-- How to Create a Aggregation Policy
+- How to Create an Aggregation Policy
 - How to Create a Project Policy
 - How to Leverage Automatic and Custom Data Classification
 - How to use Universal Search